canonical/kafka-operator/docs/how-to/deploy/deploy-anywhere.md

 ## Juju model setup

-You can create a new Juju model using:
+Create a new Juju model using:

 ```shell
 juju add-model <model>
 ```

-Alternatively, you can switch to any existing Juju model:
+Alternatively, switch to any existing Juju model:

 ```shell
 juju switch <model-name>